A Primal-Dual Smoothing Framework for Max-Structured Non-Convex Optimization: Introduction.

-As a final note, since~\eqref{eq:main} can also be viewed as a nonconvex-concave minimax optimization problem, i.e., $\min_{x\in\calX}\max_{y\in\calY} \,f(x) + \Phi(x,y) -g(y)$, there have been several works (e.g.,~\citet{Nouie_19,Lu_19,Ostrov_20}) that aim to find a $\delta$-saddle-stationary point of this minimax problem, for any $\delta>0$.
-For the definition of this point, see e.g.,~\citet[Section III-A]{Lu_19}.
-It can be shown that one can obtain this point from an $\varepsilon$-near-stationary point of~\eqref{eq:main}, and vice versa, by properly choosing $\varepsilon$ or $\delta$ (see e.g.,~\citet[Proposition~4.12]{Lin_19}).
-However, since we are mainly interested in the minimization problem, i.e., $\min_{x\in\calX}\,q(x)$, rather than the minimax problem, we avoid further discussions on finding such a $\delta$-saddle-stationary point.
+\underline{\em $\delta$-saddle-stationary ($\delta$-SS) point.} As a final note, since~\eqref{eq:main} can also be viewed as a non-convex-concave minimax optimization problem, i.e., $\min_{x\in\calX}\max_{y\in\calY} \,f(x) + \Phi(x,y) -g(y)$, there exist several works (e.g.,~\citet{Nouie_19,Lu_19,Ostrov_20}) that aim to find a $\delta$-SS point of this minimax problem for any given $\delta>0$ (see~\citet[Section III-A]{Lu_19} for the definition of $\delta$-SS point).
+In the Hilbertian setting, it can be shown that one can obtain this point from an $\varepsilon$-NS point of~\eqref{eq:main}, and {vice versa}, by properly choosing $\varepsilon$ and $\delta$ (see e.g.,~\citet[Proposition~4.12]{Lin_19}).
+However, since we are mainly interested in the minimization problem in~\eqref{eq:main}, rather than the above-mentioned minimax problem, we only focus on the $\varepsilon$-NS point in this work.